 - Making assumptions on half the truth: I’ve learned to never just assume a student is telling you everything.
 I must remember, having half of the story means I only have half of the truth.

 - Planning an event without thinking it through: I’ve learned the easiest way to waste time and money is to plan an event without thinking it through strategically.
-Here’s a post I wrote that gives more insight on the topic.

 - Caught in the trap of doing more: I’ve learned that doing more doesn’t mean better, it just means you’re doing more.
 Choose quality over quantity, and watch how healthy things grow over time.